stelzinga/MF/Management_Framework-Appendix.md

 ###  Objective Notation Status Indicator
 Status is mandatory and uses symbols:
-%                 Run Goal, Run Sub-Goal (percentage)
+- "%" : Run Goal, Run Sub-Goal (percentage)
-$                  Change Goal, Change Sub-Goal (dollar) &                  Routine (ampersand)
+- "$"  : Change Goal, Change Sub-Goal (dollar)
+- "&" : Routine (ampersand)
-.
-Project, Not Started (dot)
+- "." : Project, Not Started (dot)
-/                   Project, Started (forward slash)
+- "/"  : Project, Started (forward slash) v
-~                  Project, Pending or Delegated (tilde) x                   Project, Closed (lower case letter x) !
-Project, Urgent (exclamation mark)
+- "~" : Project, Pending or Delegated (tilde)
+- "x" : Project, Closed (lower case letter x)v
+- "!" : Project, Urgent (exclamation mark)v
--                    Comment (dash or hyphen)
+- "-" : Comment (dash or hyphen)
-+                   Comment (plus)
+- "+" : Comment (plus)
-_                   Comment (underscore)
+- "_" : Comment (underscore)
-dd-mm-yy: Comment (date format comment)
+- "dd-mm-yy: " : Comment (date format comment)

+NB: dash and plus become a bullet point list in MarkDown, so if a note is being used in MarkDown it is better to use an underscore for a comment.

 As can be seen, the Status Indicator symbol is a single character, except for the last form, the *date format comment*.
 A Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Project, Routine or Comment, and in case of a Project, it also shows the status of the Project.
-NB: the '~' in Excel is a special character (escape char).
+NB: '~' in Excel is a special character (escape char).
 To use '~' in functions like VLOOKUP() substitute it first using SUBSTITUTE ().
 The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, etc.

 ### Objective Notation Name
 The Name is mandatory.
-For Goals the Name is a short three character code, see [## Goals Definition].
+For Goals the Name is a short three character code.
 For Sub-Goals a one or two word label is used.
-For Objectives (and the levels below) the Name should adhere to four requirements:
+For Objectives (and levels below) Name should adhere to the following:
 1. Start with a *verb*
 2. Contain a *measurable* expected *Result*
 3. Cannot contain any indicator brackets: (, ), [, ], {, }, |
 4. Can contain any other characters that are not the ones in  item 3. above e.g., #Hashtag, ##1, *italic*, /slashes\, **bold**, Stop!, Say: "This shall be done!", etc

-Note that *if* for aesthetic or sorting reasons, it is preferable to start the name for an Objective with a number then this is possible e.g., 01.Planning, 02.Organising, ...
+Note for aesthetic or sorting reasons, it may be preferable to start Name with a number e.g., 01.Planning, 02.Organising, ...

-Verbs are an indication of *targeted Result*, see [## SMART]:
+Verbs are an indication of *targeted Result*, see also [## SMART]:
 - Assess: obtain a result and compare against expectations
 - Assist: somebody in execution of their Process
 - Attend: prepare + attend a meeting/event